ArpanKrChakraborty/code-to-win/README.md

 files.
 * `Flags`: For setting appropriate flags as you desire when you compile your file.
 * `Path to Snippets Folder`: A valid URI to the directory containing your template files.
+* `Broswer`: A URI to the location of your Chrome/Chromium/Firefox executable/binary.
 ## How to Use:

 1. Install the extension from VSCode marketplace.
 2. For Parsing Test Cases from contest website you need to have a working directory/workspace.
-The name of the workspace should not contain any spaces (Replace spaces with underscore) :
+The name of the workspace should not contain any spaces (Replace spaces with underscore).
+You also need to provide path to your Chrome/Chromium/Firefox executable/binary in extension settings :
    * Next, you have to select the command `Code To Win:New Contest` from Command Palette or by using keyboard shortcut (Default : `Ctrl+N`).
    * Once you select that, an input box should open where you have to enter the contest dashboard URL.
    Examples of Valid URLs: